onflow/flow-playground-tutorials/tutorials/07-voting/README.md

     }

     execute {
-        // Call the addProposals function to create the dictionary of ProposolData self.adminRef.addProposals(self.proposals)
+        // Call the addProposals function to create the dictionary of ProposalData self.adminRef.addProposals(self.proposals)
         log("Proposals added!")
     }